Assets That Slip Through the Cracks

 The tangible personal property, cash, bank & securities accounts, real property, and so forth are all pretty self-evident.
 Assets that are often overlooked usually fall through some of the following cracks:

 - Income items that were due and payable but not yet paid at Decedent’s death; examples:

 - Interest due,

 - Security deposits.

-- Cash value of insurance policies owned by Descendant on another’s life.
+- Cash value of insurance policies owned by Decedent on another’s life.

-- Descendant’s community property interest in surviving spouse’s IRAs and employee benefit plans.
+- Decedent’s community property interest in surviving spouse’s IRAs and employee benefit plans.